• Home

 Segments

 If you use segments, we recommend that you do not update a segment for contexts until all of the flags targeting that segment are ready to be updated for contexts.
-If you use standard segments with targeting rules, but not all related flags are ready to be updated yet, you can add new context targeting rules while keeping the segment's existing user targeting rules.
+If you use rule-based segments, but not all related flags are ready to be updated yet, you can add new context targeting rules while keeping the segment's existing user targeting rules.
 Later, after you have updated all related flags for contexts, remove the segment's old user targeting rules.

 Review your experiments